Colette Flesch: Political career

-From 1980 to 1984 she was a member of Pierre Werner's government, as Deputy Prime Minister, Foreign Minister, and minister for foreign trade, cooperation, the economy, small and medium enterprises and justice.
+From 1980 to 1984 she was a member of Pierre Werner's government, as deputy prime minister, foreign minister, and minister for foreign trade, cooperation, the economy, small and medium enterprises and justice.

-From 1990 to 1999, she was the European Commission's Director-General for Culture, Communication and Sports, and later for translation.
+From 1990 to 1999, she was the European Commission's director-general for culture, communication and sports, and later for translation.

 From 1 January 1988 to 31 December 1999, she was a city councillor for Luxembourg City, and was later an alderman.

 She was also the president of the European Institute of Cultural Routes (EICR).

+Death

+Flesch died on 21 January 2026, at the age of 88.